Expand mobile version menu

 A friend of her mother's suggested she take some art classes.
 She took those and an introduction to industrial design (ID).
 "I fell in love with ID in that class.
 I graduated high school and went to the Center for Creative Studies in Industrial Design."

-Grisdale was one of only six or seven women in her class when she began in industrial design in 1985.
+Grisdale was one of only six or seven women in her class when she began in industrial design.
 Only two of the others entered the field and stayed there.
 "I think that things are much easier for a woman graduating today than it was for me," she says.

 "However, I have worked very hard to make sure that I do not dwell on negative experiences.
 Life is not fair for anyone.
 Everyone is going to encounter roadblocks along the way.
 So, I either learn how to work with problem personalities or to move on quickly and not look back.
 I figure that in the end, these became valuable learning experiences."